ruifgmonteiro/python_oracledb/README.md

-# Automate PL/SQL
+# Python scripts
-Python scripts to automate and increase efficiency in Oracle DB management.
+Using Python to access Oracle Database.

 ## Prerequisites